How Boris Johnson’s election gamble paid off

 By contrast, recent polls have ranked Labour leader Jeremy Corbyn the least popular opposition leader in decades.

-But Johnson’s team were also aware the prime minister, known for his often-colorful turn of phrase and a tendency to go off script, was a potential liability.
-On the campaign trail, his team sought to minimize the risk of unflattering encounters with members of the public and with some television interviewers, according to a campaign source.
+But Johnson’s team were also aware the prime minister, known for his often-colourful turn of phrase and a tendency to go off script, was a potential liability.
+On the campaign trail, his team sought to minimise the risk of unflattering encounters with members of the public and with some television interviewers, according to a campaign source.

 In the final days of the campaign, Johnson crisscrossed districts in the north and central England, regions where Labour has traditionally had strong support.